kashishksy/kashishksy/README.md

-- 👋 Hi, I’m @kashishksy
+- 👋 Hi, I’m @kashishksy and I love cats
-- 👀 I’m interested in programming and cats 🐈 😺
+- 👀 I love programming and problem-solving in general and cats 🐈 😺
 - 🌱 I’m currently learning Mobile app development
-- ⚡ Fun fact: I love cats ❤️
+- ⚡ Fun fact: did I mention that ....I love cats? ❤️

 <!---
 kashishksy/kashishksy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.